redhat-appstudio/infra-deployments/README.md

 2. AppStudio-specific Pipeline Definitions in `build-templates` for building images.
 3. AppStudio-specific `ClusterTasks`.

 This repository installs all the components and includes a set of example scripts that simplify usage and provide examples of a working system.
-There are no additiona components needed to use the build system API, however some utilities and scripts are provided to demonstrate functionality.
+There are no additional components needed to use the build system API, however some utilities and scripts are provided to demonstrate functionality.

 ## Quickstart